Cannop Ponds

 Visitor information

-Enjoy the peaceful wildlife at Cannop Ponds today
+Enjoy a day by the water at Cannop Ponds

-Walking trails will take you around the ponds or bring your bikes and join the Family Cycle Trail to explore the wider forest.
+Walking trails will take you around the ponds or bring your bikes and join the Colliers Trail to explore the wider forest on two wheels.

-You can access the family cycle trail from a number of locations around the Forest of Dean, including the Forest of Dean Cycle Centre, Beechenhurst and Mallards Pike.
+You can access the trail from a number of locations around the Forest of Dean, including the Forest of Dean Cycle Centre, Beechenhurst, Cannop Ponds and Mallards Pike.

 This is a shared use trail and so you will come across walkers, dogs and runners on your way around.
 Please watch out for other people and take care when passing.